 Quantify your customer experience through the voice of the customer, setting benchmarks and measuring against them.
 Develop a holistic training approach that goes beyond skill set to view the "whole person" within the context of your company culture.
-Realize that the customer experience continues beyond the store and all customer touchpoints must seamlessly align, and plan accordingly.
+Realize that the customer experience continues beyond the store, and all customer touchpoints on multiple channels-must seamlessly align, and plan accordingly.

 Learn how your customers are using technology inside and outside the store and adapt to meet their communicating and shopping preferences on their terms-when, where, and how they choose.
 And finally, streamline processes and remove hurdles around customer engagement.
+Use Consistent Standards for Sales Forecasting